beeceej/sls-go-examples/dynamo-stream-to-es/README.md

 cd into `sls-go-examples/dynamo-stream-to-es`

 run npm install which will install the serverless CLI.
 Once you have serverless on your machine you may run `./node_modules/serverless/bin/serverless deploy` This will deploy the serverless project to your AWS Account.
-This example will very likely take ~15min to deploy (because of elasticsearch), and in production the deployment of data stores (dynamodb, rds variants, elasticsearch) should probably not be tied to an application deployment.
+This example will very likely take ~15min to deploy (because of elasticsearch).

+In production the deployment of data stores (dynamodb, rds variants, elasticsearch) should probably not be tied to an application deployment.

 ## To build for AWS Lambda (linux binaries) and deploy: